-- From USB-Click this option if you want to import system settings from the USB drive. - Do not import a configuration-Click this option if you do not want to import any ThinOS configurations using the First Boot Wizard screen.
+- Select I have a USB Flash drive with the Server details from the Connection Setup drop-down menu if you want to import system settings from the USB drive. - Select I have a QR Code and Password from the Connection Setup drop-down menu if you do not want to import any ThinOS configurations using the QR code.